-After a windy day in Santa Ponça, the following few days were forecast to be light winds only.
-We were keen to get on, so resigned ourselves to a 30nm motor around to Puerto de Soller on the west coast of the island.
-However, with the forecast as it was, there was a good chance conditions would be right for an overnight stop at Cala Deia along the way.
+After a windy day in Santa Ponça, the following few days were forecast to have only light winds.
+We were keen to get on, so we resigned ourselves to a 30nm motor around to Puerto de Soller on the west coast of the island.
+However, with the forecast as it was, there was a good chance that conditions would be right for an overnight stop at Cala Deia along the way.

 High cliffs line the coast along the south west corner of Mallorca and as we passed between it and Isla Dragonera, the scenery became more and more magnificent – the craggy, granite grey mountain tops of the Serra de Tramuntana, jutting up above green slopes that fall steeply away to the sea.
 It was a welcome distraction from the noise and heat of the engine on a hot and wind free day.